It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 Furthermore, they represent even bigger bad news for those who happen to be diabetic, as it is already widely known that alcohol can mess with insulin and diabetes medication.

-In other words, it is not enough to choose your sweets wisely; you should also remember that a large number of foods, even those which do not taste sweet at all, may be hiding sugar.
+In other words, it is not enough to choose your sweets wisely; you should also remember that a large number of foods, even those that do not taste sweet at all, may hide sugar.

 So put on your detective cap and do some investigative research starting with a careful study of the labels on the products, and don’t be shocked when you discover how many of them contain added sugars.